anquanscan/sec-tools/README.md

 [-CVE-2017-9805](https://github.com/0x00-0x00/-CVE-2017-9805): Exploit script for Apache Struts2 REST Plugin XStream RCE (‎CVE-2017-9805)
 [boreas](https://github.com/greenbone/boreas): Boreas a command line tool to scan for alive hosts
 [school-of-sre](https://github.com/linkedin/school-of-sre): At LinkedIn, we are using this curriculum for onboarding our entry-level talents into the SRE role.
 [PolicyGlass](https://github.com/CloudWanderer-io/PolicyGlass): PolicyGlass allows you to analyse one or more AWS policies' effective permissions in aggregate, by restating them in the form of PolicyShards which are always Allow, never Deny.
+[ByteCog](https://github.com/IlluminatiFish/ByteCog): A way to analyse how malware and/or goodware samples vary from each other using Shannon Entropy, Hausdorff Distance and Jaro-Winkler Distance